 We are proud to sponsor and co-sponsor events, sometimes referred to as Topic Meetings, that bring together experts in their fields to share research, analysis, and recommendations with members of LWVN and the Newton community.

-More recently, the LWVN sponsored its inaugural Civic Challenge as a fun way to educate our community about federal, state and, most particularly, local government; prepare Newton citizens (both young and old) for their roles as voters; and build community on a non-partisan basis.
+Recently, the LWVN sponsored its second Civic Challenge as a fun way to educate our community about federal, state and, most particularly, local government; prepare Newton citizens (both young and old) for their roles as voters; and build community on a non-partisan basis.

 To ensure transparency and good government, the LWVN monitors governmental bodies for information of importance to the League and the community/state by using its Observer Corps to attend public meetings subject to the Open Meeting Law.